Complex band structure of Si(100)

 Note

-The cleave plane – in the present case (100) – is always spanned by the two first unit cell vectors, \({\bf}\) and \({\bf B}\).
-In the “electrode” mode, the normal to this plane coincides with \({\bf C}\), the third unit cell vector, but in the “bulk-like” mode this is not the case.
-In QuantumATK the complex bandstructure is always computed along the third reciprocal vector, \({\bf g}_C\), which is of course parallel to \({\bf A} \times {\bf B}\).
-With the present geometry you will therefore obtain the complex bandstructure along (100).
+The QuantumATK convention is that the cleave plane – in the present tutorial cleaved in the (100) direction of Silicon crystal – is spanned by the two lattice vectors, \({\bf A}\) and \({\bf B}\).
+In the “electrode” mode, the normal to this plane coincides with the direction given by the third lattice vector, \({\bf C}\), but in the “bulk-like” mode this does not need to be the case for a general crystal.
+Thus, QuantumATK ComplexBandstructure object calculates the complex band structure always along the third reciprocal lattice vector, \({\bf g}_C\), which is parallel to the \({\bf A} \times {\bf B}\) vector, also meaning that the \({\bf g}_C\) vector is perpendicular to the \({\bf AB}\) plane.
+Given the selected unit cell structure of Silicon, you will, therefore, obtain the complex band structure along the (100) crystallographic direction, which is aligned with the \({\bf g}_C\) vector.

-Complex bandstructure calculation
+Complex band structure calculation

-1. Add a calculator_icon New Calculator block.
+1. Add a qatkicon-scripter-calculator Set SemiEmpiricalCalculator block.

-3. Change the default output filename to si_100_cbs.hdf5.
+3. Change the default output filename to si_100_cbs_results.hdf5.

-Next, open the inserted calculator_icon New Calculator block (double-click it), and set up a tight-binding calculation:
+Next, open the inserted Set SemiEmpiricalCalculator qatkicon-scripter-calculator block (double-click it), and set up a semi-empirical calculation:

-2. Set the k-point sampling to 5x5x5.
+2. Set the k-point sampling to 4x4x4.

 • Set the energy range to -15 to 10 eV with 501 points.